 Critical illness cover is a type of life insurance policy that offers protection in the event of a serious illness or injury.
-If you’re diagnosed with an illness that your policy defines and recognises as critical, you’ll be eligible to make a claim, and once approved, receive a one-off payment.
-This can help with practical support, such as making any necessary modifications for your home to cater for your new condition, or simply ease the financial burden of paying off any existing debts to reduce the stress on you and your loved ones.
+If you’re diagnosed with a disease that your policy defines and recognises as critical, you’ll be eligible to make a claim, and once approved, receive a one-off payment.
+This can help with practical support, such as making any necessary modifications to your home to accommodate your new condition, or simply by easing the financial burden of paying off any existing debts to reduce the stress on you and your loved ones.

 Is critical illness cover different to life insurance?

 A simple question to start with.
 Yes, critical illness is different to life insurance in terms of content and coverage.
-Some life insurance providers may include critical illness cover within their life insurance policies as standard, while others choose to offer it as an optional policy add-on.
+Some life insurance providers may include critical illness cover as standard with their life insurance policies, while others offer it as an optional add-on.
 If your prime interest is critical illness cover, this is readily available as a separate policy.

 So, are all critical illness policies the same from all insurers?

-The extent of policy coverage offered by an insurer will depend on a number of personal factors and circumstances, such as your medical history, pre-existing medical conditions, and lifestyle choices.
+The extent of policy coverage offered by an insurer will depend on several personal factors and circumstances, such as your medical history, pre-existing medical conditions, and lifestyle choices.

 The basis of any claims settlement will also vary according to the type of policy you have.
-Life insurance with separate critical illness cover will make a payment upon diagnosis of a critical illness and again if you pass away during the time your policy runs for.
-With a combined policy, you’ll only receive one payment, either on diagnosis with or death from a critical illness.
+Life insurance with separate critical illness cover will pay upon diagnosis of a critical illness, and again if you pass away during the policy term.
+With a combined policy, you’ll receive only one payment, either on diagnosis with or on death from a critical illness.

-What is the length of cover under a critical illness policy?
+What is the length of coverage under a critical illness policy?

-Critical illness products fall within the family of insurance known as term assurance or term life.
+Critical illness products fall within the family of insurance known as term assurance, or term life insurance.
 These policies run for as long as the period, or term, you decide to take out, known as a term life policy.
-Many choose to set up their policy to run for the same length of time as a major financial commitment, such as home or auto loan: others calculate the cover term based on how long their dependants will rely on them for financial support, should they, as the provider, become ill.
+Many choose to set up their policy to run for the same length of time as a major financial commitment, such as a home or auto loan; others calculate the cover term based on how long their dependents will rely on them for financial support, should they, as the provider, become ill.

 Can the policy cover be adjusted?

-Most critical illness insurance providers allow changes to be made to the policy: whether this be extending the term, or increasing the level of cover.
-It’s advisable to check if you can adjust your policy before purchasing it and committing to any cover starting.
+Most critical illness insurance providers allow changes to the policy, whether this be extending the term or increasing the level of cover.
+It’s advisable to check if you can adjust your policy before purchasing it and committing to any cover.

 Is it possible to cover my spouse or partner under the same policy?

-The only real way to do this is to take out a joint life insurance policy, which includes critical illness cover to be added on.
-You should note, however, that you’ll only be able to claim for critical illness once under this policy: meaning that if either one of you makes a claim, the critical illness cover for the other ceases upon claim settlement.
-If you want to ensure full protection for you both, it’s best to take out separate policies in your individual names.
+The only real way to do this is to take out a joint life insurance policy with critical illness cover added.
+You should note, however, that you’ll only be able to claim for critical illness once under this policy, meaning that if either one of you makes a claim, the critical illness cover for the other ceases upon claim settlement.
+If you want to ensure full protection for both of you, it’s best to take out separate policies in your individual names.

 And what about my children?
 Can I get critical illness cover for them?

-The good news is yes, you can get critical illness cover for children, but typically this is not a standalone product purchased in their own right and in their own names.
-Cover should be bought as an extension to your policy as their parent or guardian and you should note that if you need to make a claim in respect of your child under the policy, you must do this as the primary policyholder.
+The good news is that you can get critical illness cover for children, but typically this is not a standalone product purchased in its own right and in their own names.
+Cover should be bought as an extension to your policy as the parent or guardian of your child, and you should note that if you need to claim in respect of your child under the policy, you must do this as the primary policyholder.

 Is there a right time to buy critical illness insurance?

-• Relocating or securing a new job – embarking on an expatriation or getting a new job can be exciting but can be a worry if your new country or employer doesn’t have a benefits package that offers suitable sick pay, or income protection insurance.
-You can replace your remuneration lost by the benefits offered under a critical illness policy.
+- Relocating or securing a new job – embarking on an expatriation or getting a new job can be exciting, but it can be a worry if your new country or employer doesn’t have a benefits package that offers suitable sick pay, or income protection insurance.
+You can replace your lost remuneration with the benefits provided under a critical illness policy.